pr-curtis/pr-curtis.github.io/DH/resources.md

 <h3>Digital Resources and Projects on East Asia</h3>
 <p></p>
-This page includes an embedded collaborative table created using <a href="https://airtable.com/">Airtable</a> that collects English-language digital resources and projects on East Asia into one central location.
+This page is a <b><font color="red">test run</font></b> of a collaborative table created using <a href="https://airtable.com/">Airtable</a> that collects English-language digital resources and projects on East Asia into one central location.

 The aim of this table is to provide researchers and educators with a convenient way to locate and explore digital materials based on a variety of thematic content.
-The content can be filtered through a variety of labels and tags (explained below) or searched with keywords.
-Submissions to the table may be entered via the submission form included below.
+The content can be filtered through a variety of labels and tags (explained below) or searched with keywords. <b>Submissions to the table may be entered via the submission form included below.</b>

+The comprehensiveness of this collection relies on the input of others.
+In order to provide a balance between utility and ease of use, the table does not juggle a great deal of detail in its tagging system (such as topic-specific keywords or localized periodic divisions).
+It is my hope that individuals looking to develop multimodal syllabi and lectures for survey/area-specific courses or who seek examples of digital methods employed in East Asian projects will find this source of helpful for reference or exploration.

+I welcome questions, comments, and suggestions as to how such a list might be improved.
+Explanations of categorical divisions may be found below.
+Scroll to the bottom to view the table (embedded, with preferred pop-out option).

 <p></p>

 <h4><em>How to Navigate the Table</em></h4>
 <p></p>
-The table includes the following labels and tags (click for explanation):
+The table includes the following labels and tags (click tabs for details):
 <p></p>

 <script>